WaylandM/dichroic-mirror-offsets/docs/identify_dichroic_mirrors.md

 At the bottom of the **Lightpath** window are two tabs: **Microscope** and **LSMScanner**.
 Select **LSMScanner**.

+Located at the top left of the **LSMScanner** tab is an icon/button for the dichroic mirror.

 ### 5 Note DM used in each phase

 ![DM selection](img/DM_selection.png)